samyeyo/rtc/README.md

 Open a Windows console prompt, and type "**luart rtc.lua rtc.lua**" It should produce a "**rtc.exe**" executable.
 Move the rtc.exe file to the "**\\bin**" directory in the LuaRT installation path.
-Please not that an already compiled version of rtc is now available with [LuaRT](https://www.luart.org)
+Please note that an already compiled version of rtc is now available with [LuaRT](https://www.luart.org)

 ## Usage